garrardkitchen/blog/content/posts/dotnet-stack-and-heap.md

 Also worth noting here too is that whenever GC executes, your running application will stop and will resume once GC completes.

-To reiterate an earlier point, there are many approaches to avoiding GC pressure.
+To reiterate an earlier point, there are many approaches to reducing GC pressure.
 These are well documented and are easily found on the internet.
 I've included several below for completeness:

 - Avoid memory leaks (big topic!)
 - Use (when appropriate) in place of a Class
-- Usng a StringBuilder correctly
+- Using a StringBuilder correctly
+- Use .NET 6 & c# 10.
+String interpolaton uses the new DefaultStringInterpolatedHandler, avoiding unnecessary boxing on `Value Type` values.
 - Avoid finalizers
 - Setting the initial seize of a _dynamic_ collection
 - ArrayPool for short lived arrays (large)

+As a side note here due to the inclusion of the .NET 6 and string interpolation point above, I've now been using .NET 6 for a few months.
+This includes both exploritory and new projects.
+I was especially keen to start using .NET 6 from the benefits from process isolation (out-of-process) - fewer conflicts, DI and full control of the process that we're all used to with paradigms outside of the serverless model.
+I have grown to like the minimum API.
+Like most, I initially felt uneasy with the lack of c# verbosity but now welcome it.
+I do, and I am sure I am not alone here, have been using both BenchmarkDotNET and SharpLab to compare performance and language decompilation.
+I didn't bother much with .NET 5.
+This was due to .NET 5 never having the LTS label.

 ## References